Ayush8764/AI-radio/README.md

 # AI-radio
-it is a music playing application embedded with virtual assistant
+it is a flutter music playing application embedded with virtual assistant